Troubleshooting the W-7 Low Amps Warning

 Other Possibilities

 AMP Sensor Calibration: Place amp clamp onto amp sensor(s).
-If your reading is +/- 10% of the reading on the control, perform amp calibration
+If your reading is +/- 10% of the reading on the control, perform amp calibration.

 Related Content